-Recognizing the need for more affordable housing, Sojourner House has currently owns affordable properties in Roxbury and Milton.
+Recognizing the need for more affordable housing, Sojourner House owns affordable properties in Roxbury and Milton.

 In addition to providing shelter for families and permanent housing, Sojourner House also operates a food pantry.
 The food pantry is free and available to the families of Sojourner House as well as the community at large.

 Sojourner House understands that physical homelessness only is part of the problem and that there are many contributing factors to being homeless.
 We strive to work in partnership with families and community partners in order to break down barriers and create a circle of support that empowers our families towards true independence.

 Sojourner House is a shelter of hope for families; providing a circle of support and empowering them towards independence.

 Our Vision Statement

 Sojourner House is committed to ending homelessness by breaking down barriers one family at a time

 Sojourner House is committed to ending homelessness by breaking down barriers one family at a time.